GreenHamze/QR-Battleship-V2/README.md

 **Game-over detection** stays in the backend, returned as `game_over` and `winner` fields on the `_apply-move` response.
 The rule "all ships sunk = game over" is fixed; it's not a strategy or a policy choice.
 CPEE reads the boolean and routes accordingly, but it doesn't recompute the condition.

-The principle: the architectural mobility belongs at the points where the instructor specifically named the customization gap (computer strategy) and at the points that make the process graph readable as a decision diagram (state transitions, turn routing).
-Other backend logic — hit detection, win detection, ship placement, persistence — stays where it is, because making it swappable adds complexity without addressing the instructor's actual concerns.
+The principle: the architectural mobility belongs at the points where the customization gap was named clearly (computer strategy) and at the points that make the process graph readable as a decision diagram (state transitions, turn routing).
+Other backend logic e.g., hit detection, win detection, ship placement, persistence, stays where it is, because making it swappable adds complexity without addressing the actual concerns.

 ### What's Still Open